KevinJain/NewYearsResolutions/README.md

 * Resolutions are meant to be a single course and not ongoing.
 There will be a lot of data in those objects, and won't be easy to query across multiple.
     * If the core concept is viewing a single Resolution at a time we're fine
     * This structure leaves room for multiple runs of single ResolutionProgress

+## Deployment

+1. Do something like `ln -s /home/<user>/NewYearsResolutionsSecrets secrets` where a clone of [NewYearsResolutionsSecrets](https://github.com/KevinJain/NewYearsResolutionsSecrets)
+1. Use `resources/bin/*` to deploy to stage / production
+1. Think about DB migrations as needed
+    1. TODO later: Automate this

 # Original Description